 4. Getting Your Pricing WrongSetting your prices too high or too low is an all-too-common marketing mistake.
 Finding the right price point is probably one of the hardest tasks you face in your new venture.
 Set your prices too high and potential new customers will be put off.
 Set them too low and you won’t be able to pay the bills at the end of the month.
 Too many newbie owners fall into the trap of thinking clients only buy their products and services based on price.
 The result?
 They pitch their price list too low.
 This comes back to doing your initial marketing research.
 What are your competitors charging?
 What customer experience are they offering in return for this price?
 Clients may not be as price-sensitive as you fear -- especially if you’re giving them a great customer experience.
 So set your prices a tad higher than your rivals to start with and see what happens.
 If your price levels are an issue, you’ve got some leeway to reduce them.
 Lowering your prices is always easier than increasing them.

 5. Exhausting Your AudienceLet’s say you have a database of 5,000 current and potential clients.
 You send an email to all of them, asking them to book an appointment.
 1,500 people open the email, fifteen people make an appointment and fifty people unsubscribe.
 Not bad, you think – that’s fifteen appointments you wouldn’t have had otherwise.
 So you do it again in a week.
 Now you have 4,950 people on your database, and you get the same results.
 Then you repeat it again, and your list falls to 4,900.
 Then you do it again, and you’re at 4,850.
 You can see how this ends.
 Unless you add fifty new contacts a week, you’re eventually going to run out of people to contact.
 What’s more, as your list gets smaller, the number of appointments you get from each email will also dwindle.
 Email marketing isn’t the only channel where you can make this marketing mistake.
 Social media ads, search engine ads, and other channels can all create versions of the same problem.
 Even if people don’t, or can’t, unsubscribe, if you communicate too often, your marketing will just turn into white noise.
 One way to avoid this is to just do less marketing.
 This is not a great solution because marketing is what gets customers in the door!
 A better way to avoid this mistake is to segment your audiences for your marketing activity.
 Rather than send an email to every single person in your database, send an email with a specific offer to people who bought a particular service in the last six months.
 This not only protects the rest of your database, it also allows you to give a more targeted, and hopefully more effective, offer to the smaller segment you’ve selected.
 So while you will reach a smaller number of people, more of those people will click through and make an appointment.
 To learn about marketing through different channels, read our guide on Omni-channel Marketing.
 Marketing a business is a marathon, not a sprint.
 It’s important to get a good start, but it's also important to keep that pace going as long as you can.
+Many free photos are available online, taking your visual marketing to the next level; therefore, organizing your digital marketing strategies should include using high-quality images and designs.
 Don’t push out all your marketing communications at once and then do nothing for the rest of the year.
 Plan out your marketing efforts over a few months or a year in order to build trust over time.
 Then when the time is right for a certain audience, target them specifically with an offer they can’t refuse on the marketing channel you think will work best.
 Finally, learn from what you achieved over the course of your marketing campaign and apply these learnings to the next one.
 Your marketing should evolve alongside your business.

 About the Author: